MHibriziF/Running-Game-with-PyGame/README.md

 - Changed the scoring system.
 The original game from the tutorial uses time to score the game.
 I modified this and changed the scoring system to collecting coins.
 Each time a player successfully grabs a coin, one point is added to the player's score.

+- Increased Obstacle speed.
+I modified the game so that when the player's score reached a multiple of some number (in this case 5), the speed of the obstacle increases making the game more challenging as it goes on.

 - Added high score feature.
 Tracks the player score from each play and stores the highest value as their high score.
 Also tells the player when a new high score is reached